Condition

 Newborn babies with cloacal malformations do not have visible anuses.
 Urine usually successfully passes, but it is mixed with vaginal mucous and stool.
 They also may have symptoms or complications such as:

-In some cases, doctors may be able to diagnosis the malformation in utero.
+In some cases, doctors may be able to diagnose the malformation in utero.
 However, in most cases, making an accurate diagnosis requires a physical examination and various diagnostic tests after the baby is born.
-Our expert pediatric colorectal surgeons, urologists and gynecologists use the latest diagnostic tests and tools to evaluate for all the possible defects that could be related to your child’s condition.
+Children's National expert pediatric colorectal surgeons, urologists and gynecologists use the latest diagnostic tests and tools to evaluate for all the possible defects that could be related to your child’s condition.

 When evaluating a newborn with a suspected cloacal malformation, the following diagnostic tests may be used: